 In a saucepan combine sugar, cornstarch,and salt.
 Gradually stir in milk and cook, stirring the mixture until thick and bubbly.
 Reduce the heat, cook and stir for another 2 minutes.
 Remove the saucepan from the heat.

 Gradually stir a small amount of the mixture into the 4 egg yolks then add all of the yolks to the creamed mixture.
 Return everything to a boil and cook for 2 minutes more.
 Remove from heat, add the butter, vanilla and coconut flavoring.
 Stir in the coconut.

 Pour this luscious coconut filling into your cooled crust.
 Allow the pie to cool at room temperature, then refrigerate covered with plastic wrap.

-While the pie is cooling, in a dry skillet over medium to low heat toast some nice big chunky coconut.
+While the pie is cooling, toast some nice, big, chunky coconut in a dry skillet over low heat.
 Toast just until slightly golden.
 Cool completely.
 When ready to serve.
 Top the pie with whipped cream and then sprinkle with toasted coconut.